dhammon/AttacksAndCountermeasures/textbook/01-InformationSecurity.md

 6. Explore business continuity and disaster recovery processes;
 7. Understand identity access management processes and control models; and
 8. Prepare a virtual environment to be used in future labs.

+Organizations typically handle sensitive information that would cause harm if accessed or manipulated by an unauthorized third party.
+The operations, services, and products of these organizations often depend on computerized systems.
+If such systems were degraded or unavailable the organization would be materially harmed.
+These risks drive the field of information security (infosec) as organizations need the ability to operate without data or system compromise.
+Infosec should not be confused with cybersecurity, which one could argue supersedes infosec, where digital systems are protected regardless of the information they process.
+In this chapter, we explore how organizations approach managing information security at an administrative level.
+The reader will be introduced to models, frameworks, and definitions that provide a sound foundation when discussing security with other professionals.
 ## Introduction
 You probably have some instinctive ideas about information security.
 Perhaps you have had a social media account compromised by using a weak password, or maybe you have participated in mandatory security awareness training at work.
 Regardless, you might imagine scenarios where an attacker could gain access to data.
 Take a moment and consider the following scenario: